 Improving our schools

 I wish our education system was like the stock market.
 When people collectively doubt the performance of a company, they sell.
 The stock price goes down, and people freak out.
-In fear of losing money, everyone sells.
 The company goes bankrupt or they do some magic to get people back on board.

-If we had an alternative, and schools had to compete in order to get students, then maybe we will see a change.
-Students will be customers, and they can take their dollars elsewhere if they are not satisfied with the service.
+If schools had to compete in order to get students, then maybe we will see a change.
+If students are customers with investment money, when the school sucks, they can take their dollars elsewhere if they are not satisfied with the service.

-It is one thing to follow instructions.
-Schools do excel in this, they teach you to follow instructions.
-That's how you are trained to only work for someone.
+Today school teaches you how to follow instructions.
+That's why we only excel in working for others.
 They tell you what to do, and you do it.
 Easy!

 Together, those two skills help you go forward and remove all worries you have when you are unemployed.
 You are not worried because you know you have skills you can use to make a living.

-This is the return I am asking for in my investment.
+This is the return I am asking for in my investment in school.
 A guarantee that I will be able to survive by myself.
 A guarantee that you will teach me the necessary skills that you have learned from experience not just by passing a multiple choice test.

 The goal is not that I will wear the funny hat at graduation, it is not that I will be able to work for Google, it is not that I will be able to work for myspace or IBM.
 All those may disappear in the future.
 Teach me how to learn, how to be creative, how to solve problems.
 Let me graduate in the school of life.